This program is designed for pediatricians, pediatric nurses and nurse practitioners.

 Identify cutaneous eruptions that are markers of common and less common systemic illnesses

-Summarize management and treatment options for urinary tract infections in children
+Summarize management and treatment options for fever and recurrent fever syndromes in infants and children

 Review evidence-based literature about pediatric infectious diseases published over the past year

 Evaluate emerging infections and comprehensive management practices

 Examine current challenges of, and management practices for vector-borne infectious diseases

 Explore issues that present in the outpatient setting, including the interpretation of test results, accessing guidelines, and the use of social media

 Outline diagnostic approaches for suspected infectious diseases

 Examine infectious disease risks in patients who are receiving biologic response modifiers